gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 the Simulator is calling them explicitly between task queue population steps.
 This allows elements to receive the new topology / state before deciding what functionality they need to run.

+### `Checkpointing`
+The `CheckpointHelper` is responsible to write checkpoints.
+In the longer term, it will also be responsible to read checkpoints, but this is not yet implemented.

+Writing checkpoints is done just before neighbor-searching (NS) steps, or before the last step.
+Checkpointing occurs periodically (by default, every 15 minutes), and needs two NS steps to take effect - on the first NS step, the checkpoint helper on master rank signals to all other ranks that checkpointing is about to occur.
+At the next NS step, the checkpoint is written.
+On the last step, checkpointing happens immediately before the step (no signalling).
+To be able to react to last step being signalled, the CheckpointHelper does also implement the `ISimulatorElement` interface, but does only register a function if the last step has been called.

+Checkpointing happens at the top of a simulation step, which gives a straightforward re-entry point at the top of the simulator loop.

+In the current implementation, the clients of CheckpointHelper fill a legacy t_state object (passed via pointer) with whatever data they need to store.
+The CheckpointHelper then writes the t_state object to file.
+This is an intermediate state of the code, as the long-term plan is for modules to read and write from a checkpoint file directly, without the need for a central object.
+The current implementation allows, however, to define clearly which modules take part in checkpointing, while using the current infrastructure for reading and writing to checkpoint.